- IDs & Accounts

 Click on the "proceed" button.

 Click on the "Browse..." button near the middle for the preview image file if you want to use that feature.

 Click on the "Browse..." button near the end to select the video file itself.

 Ensure that "autoscale" is checked, unless you know you want to force a specific scaling.
 With autoscale, you will avoid having part(s) of your video frame cropped away.

 Click on the "upload video" button near the end.

 For bulk upload, click on each step in turn: Provision, Upload, and Process.
 In the upload stage, click on "Add Media Files" at the lower-left to select your playlist and video files; when your collection is complete, click on "Begin Upload" in the lower-right.
 After processing is complete, click on "Finish."

 This is the most recently modified part of the code; please do let us know if you identify any discrepancies between these instructions and the way it really works.

 Prepare in advance:

 Install and configure FileZilla according to the standard instructions.
-[This will not always be needed after the June updates.]
+[This may not always be needed.]

 Save the video files with appropriate names, each in a folder of the appropriate name, which is itself inside a folder of the appropriate name, as discussed in the Overview section, above